-It has been called an oasis in a concrete jungle.
+It has been called a blue and green oasis in a concrete jungle.
 The North Avenue Beach marquee attraction is its massive 22,000-foot beach house that looks like an ocean liner.
-Located within Lincoln Park, this city beach offers a million dollar view of the Chicago skyline.
+Located within Lincoln Park, this city beach offers a million-dollar view of the Chicago skyline.
 You can rent a kayak or paddleboard and explore the shoreline.
 Grab an ice cream or sandwich at one of several food stands.
 Even get a swimsuit and sandals from apparel shops.

 If you are tired of all the sand between your toes, you can explore the main park or check out the chimps in the Lincoln Park Zoo.
 If the weather turns, you can get out of the sun or rain at the nearby Chicago History Museum on North Clark Street.

 Ontario Canada’s Grand Bend & Ipperwash Beaches on Lake Huron

 This stretch of sand on the South shore of Lake Huron in the Grand Bend area is an experience to behold.
 The crowds tend to be young around Grand Bend and family-oriented along Ipperwash beach.
 Regardless of where you end up, you can enjoy the beach, the dunes, the ice cream, and the vibe.
 Since this stretch of beach is on the southeast shore visitors can enjoy some of the best sunsets in the region.
 Grand Bend is the quintessential vacationer town.
 Beach shops, pubs, restaurants, cottages and art galleries are a short walk away.

 The Grand Bend Beach has been designated a Blue Flag Beach.
 This means it has been certified by the Foundation for Environmental Education (FEE) that the beach meets stringent environment and sustainability standards.

 Ohio’s Headlands Beach State Park on Lake Erie